Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Arithmetic fiber functors

 By Lemma \ref{lem-mildeconv-quot}, the mapping cones of both morphisms are negligible.
 By the vanishing theorem for unipotent groups (Proposition~\ref{prop-strat-unip}), there is a dense open subset~$W'$ of~$W$ such that the induced morphisms

 and

 are isomorphisms.
 Inverting~(\ref{eqn:fibfunctunip1}) and composing with~(\ref{eqn:fibfunctunip2}), we obtain a canonical isomorphism

-Recall from Remark \ref{rem-Mint} that if $M^t$ is the smallest subobject of $M$ such that $M/M^t$ is negligible, then we have a canonical injection $M^t\to M$ with negligible cokernel and a canonical surjection $M^t\to M_\intt$ with negligible kernel.
+Let $M^t$ be the smallest subobject of $M$ such that $M/M^t$ is negligible.
+We then have a canonical injection $M^t\to M$ with negligible cokernel and a canonical surjection $M^t\to M_\intt$ with negligible kernel, by Remark~\ref{rem-Mint}.
 By the vanishing theorem for unipotent groups (Proposition~\ref{prop-strat-unip}), up to replacing $W'$ by a smaller dense open subset, we can assume that the canonical morphisms

 and

 are isomorphisms.
 Inverting~(\ref{eqn:fibfunctunip4}) and composing with (\ref{eqn:fibfunctunip5}), we get a canonical isomorphism

 Composing (\ref{eqn:fibfunctunip3}) and (\ref{eqn:fibfunctunip6}), we get a canonical isomorphism